Yael273/mine-sweeper-3/README.md

 # mine-sweeper

-My first project at Coding Academy.
+My first project in Coding Academy - a minesweeper game built in 4 days, using vanilla CSS.

 ## See it in Action - [Mine Sweeper](https://yael273.github.io/mine-sweeper-3/)